ddevault/status.sr.ht/content/issues/2019-11-30-SSO-Maintenance.md

   - dispatch.sr.ht
 section: issue
 ---

+**Deployments complete**:
+The deployment has been completed for all services and no issues have been found.
+Service should be operating normally.
+{{< track "2019-11-30 15:45:00" >}}

 **Ongoing deployment causing service disruption**:
 We are currently deploying a major change in the Sourcehut architecture, which